Netanyahu praises EU for tougher Iran sanctions

 "I want to commend the EU for the tough sanctions that were adopted yesterday against the greatest threat to peace in our time," Netanyahu said in an address to EU diplomats.

 "These sanctions are hitting the Iranian economy hard," he added.
-"We'll know they are achieving their goal when the centrifuges stop spinning and when the Iranian nuclear programme is rolled back."
+"We'll know they are achieving their goal when the centrifuges stop spinning and when the Iranian nuclear program is rolled back."

 EU governments agreed on Monday to further sanctions against major Iranian state companies in the oil and gas industry, and strengthened restrictions on the central bank.